blog posts

 What is SELinux? and Every thing about it.

-Today we’re going to talk about SELinux – Security-Enhanced Linux.
-For the everyday layman, SELinux may be daunting to set up but is a good introduction to different ways to manage access control to your systems.
-More and more we give companies our precious data and the onus should be placed on developers to protect this data from growing cybersecurity threats.
-So we’re going to show you how to implement SELinux for the security-conscious developer (and talk a little on AppArmor).
+Today, we’re going to talk about SELinux – Security-Enhanced Linux.
+SELinux may be daunting to set up for the everyday layperson, but it is a good introduction to different ways to manage access control to your systems.
+We increasingly give companies our precious data, and the onus should be placed on developers to protect this data from growing cybersecurity threats.
+So we will show you how to implement SELinux for the security-conscious developer (and talk a little on AppArmor).

-Proceed with caution though – SELinux and AppArmor are MAC protocols (more on that later).
+Proceed cautiously, though – SELinux and AppArmor are MAC protocols (more on that later).
 And you run the risk of locking yourself out of your system.
-If you’re interested in learning a bit more about SELinux and MAC protocols, read the following.
+If you want to learn more about SELinux and MAC protocols, read the following.

-SELinux was released to the open-source community in 2000.
-And was integrated into the upstream Linux kernel in 2003.
+SELinux was released to the open-source community in 2000 and integrated into the upstream Linux kernel in 2003.

 How does SELinux work?

-SELinux defines access controls for the applications, processes, and files on a system.
+SELinux defines access controls for system applications, processes, and files.
 It uses security policies, which are a set of rules that tell Security-Enhanced Linux what can or can’t be accessed, to enforce the access allowed by a policy.

-When an application or process, known as a subject, requests to access an object, like a file.
-SELinux checks with an access vector cache (AVC).
-Where permissions are cache for subjects and objects.
+When an application or process, known as a subject, requests to access an object, like a file, SELinux checks with an access vector cache (AVC), where permissions are cached for subjects and objects.

-If SELinux is unable to decide access based on the cached permissions, it sends the request to the security server.
-The security server checks for the security context of the app or process and the file.
+If SELinux cannot decide access based on the cached permissions, it sends the request to the security server, which checks the security context of the app or process and the file.
 A security context is applied from the SELinux policy database.
 Permission is then granted or denied.

 How to configure SELinux

-There are several ways that you can configure SELinux to protect your system.
-So The most common are target policy or multi-level security (MLS).
+There are several ways to configure SELinux to protect your system.
+The most common are target policy or multi-level security (MLS).

 The targeted policy is the default option and covers a range of processes, tasks, and services.
 MLS can be very complicated and is typically only used by government organizations.

-Also, You can tell what your system is supposed to be running at by looking at the /etc/sysconfig/SELinux file.
-The file will have a section that shows you whether SELinux is in permissive mode, enforcing mode, or disabled, and which policy is supposed to be loaded.
+Also, you can tell what your system is supposed to be running at by looking at the /etc/sysconfig/SELinux file.
+The file will have a section showing whether SELinux is in permissive mode, enforcing mode, or disabled, and which policy is supposed to be loaded.

 SELinux labeling and type enforcement